 Nothing precludes the Board from increasing the number of random tests for any reason.
-If the Board finds or has suspicion that a licensee has committed a violation of \hethe Board's testing program or who has committed a Major Violation, as identified in Uniform Standard 10.
+If the Board finds or has suspicion that a licensee has committed a violation of athe Board's testing program or who has committed any Major Violation referenced in the Disciplinary Guidelines, as identified in Uniform Standard 10 the matter shall be referred for disciplinary action to revoke the probation.